openHABian - Hassle-free openHAB Setup

 # Further Configuration Steps

 openHABian is supposed to provide a ready-to-use openHAB base system.
-There are however a few things, however, we need you to decide and act on right now at the beginning:
+There are a few things, however, we need you to decide and act on right now at the beginning:

 - Time Zone: The time zone of your openHABian system will be determined based on your internet connection.
 In some cases you might have to adjust that setting.